 group of clients sharing the quota.

 By default, each unique client group receives a fixed quota as configured by the cluster.
 This quota is defined on a per-broker basis.
 Each client can utilize this quota per broker before it gets throttled.
-We decided that defining these quotas per broker is much better than having a fixed cluster wide bandwidth per client because that would require a mechanism to share client quota usage among all the brokers.
+It was decided that defining these quotas per broker is much better than having a fixed cluster wide bandwidth per client because that would require a mechanism to share client quota usage among all the brokers.
 This can be harder to get right than the quota implementation itself!

 How does a broker react when it detects a quota violation?
 In our solution, the broker first computes the amount of delay needed to bring the violating client under its quota and returns a response with the delay immediately.
 In case of a fetch request, the response will not contain any data.
 Then, the broker mutes the channel to the client, not to process requests from the client anymore, until the delay is over.
 Upon receiving a response with a non-zero delay duration, the Kafka client will also refrain from sending further requests to the broker during the delay.
 Therefore, requests from a throttled client are effectively blocked from both sides.
 Even with older client implementations that do not respect the delay response from the broker, the back pressure applied by the broker via muting its socket channel can still handle the throttling of badly behaving clients.
 Those clients who sent further requests to the throttled channel will receive responses only after the delay is over.